 The Hudson River is only a few hundred yards behind the mansion, and the Fish Creek runs very close to the house, flowing over some rapids and under a bridge before joining the river.
 This is a view of Fish Creek from the bridge looking upstream.

-If I had continued north over that bridge, I would have come shortly to Canal Towpath Park, which runs between the Hudson and the old barge canal, where barges were once towed by donkeys to avoid the rapids on the open river.
+If I had continued north over that bridge, I would have come shortly to Canal Towpath Park, which runs between the Hudson and the old barge canal, where barges were once towed by mules to avoid the rapids on the open river.
 It's a lovely walk between these two waterways, and I visited there the next day following my kitty caregiver duties.
 The day was cold, but bright and still, and a lowering sun shed a golden light across the landscape.

 On the third day of my cat-care duties, I arrived too late to visit other area attractions, but I got there just in time to witness one of the most spectacular sunsets I'd seen in a long, long while.